 Another bonus is that our ability pronouncing, speaking, thinking and conversing in Vietnamese is now firmly at an intermediate level.
 Three grounded weeks of study, homework lessons and pronunciation tips from our friends pushed us forward!

-One significant development of our residency is a tangible strengthening of regional partnerships that occurred over the last ten weeks.
+One significant development of our residency is a tangible strengthening of regional partnerships that occurred over the last eleven weeks.
 We were pleased that William Lane, the artistic director of the Hong Kong New Music Ensemble, came to hear our January concert, with a follow-on visit by Hong Kong’s executive director, Sharon Chan, who came to our March performance.
 In between those visits, the Hong Kong New Music Ensemble invited our young violinist in the Hà Nội New Music Ensemble, Vũ Thị Khánh Linh, to a significant set of round table series of meetings in Hong Kong, where she met other regional friends, in particular fellow violinist Patricia Poblador of the Manila based Ripieno Ensemble in the Philippines.
 Collaborative ideas are flowing back and forth.
 We’ve all purchased drawing boards together for the coming years!

 Where the West is linear, the East is circular.
 Where we have grammar and tense, they have vocabulary and patterns.
 Where all three Abrahamic religions in the West concern themselves with Heaven and Hell, in the East you’ll be back again.
 And so I’ve learned that the connection to family and culture is very deep water for my friends in Việt Nam.